jvschepe/starter-hugo-portfolio-theme/content/project/Neurophysiology/index.md

 ## Spectral analyses
 {style="font-size: 1.2rem; background: #FFB76B; background: linear-gradient(to right, #FFB76B 0%, #FFA73D 30%, #FF7C00 60%, #FF7F04 100%); -webkit-background-clip: text; -webkit-text-fill-color: transparent;"}

 The alpha band has been frequently linked to cogntive impairment in MS. But how specific is this correlation?
-Find out in [our recent work](../../publication/pmid-37326133/cite.bib) where we demonstrate that alpha most strongly correlates with information processing speed.
+Find out in [our recent work](../../publication/pmid-37326133/) where we demonstrate that alpha most strongly correlates with information processing speed.

 ## Excitation/inhibition
+{style="font-size: 1.2rem; background: #FFB76B; background: linear-gradient(to right, #FFB76B 0%, #FFA73D 30%, #FF7C00 60%, #FF7F04 100%); -webkit-background-clip: text; -webkit-text-fill-color: transparent;"}
 As sustained oscillations have been hypothesized to underlie brain communuction - and hence - cognitive functioning, the 1/f spectral slope has been suggested as a marker of excitation/inhibition balance.
 [Fahimeh Akbarian](https://aims.research.vub.be/en/fahimeh-akbarian) has demonstrated that the 1/f slope changes in the expected direction when benzodiazepines - a common symptomatic treatment in MS - are administered.
 For more details, see her [great work](../../publication/pmid-37672569) published in HBM!

 ## Methodological caveats